abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/golang-azure/baseline-testing.md

 ### Baseline testing of Golang Web Page on Azure Arm64
-This guide demonstrates how to test your Go installation on Azure Arm64 by creating and running a simple Go web server that serves a styled HTML page.
+This section demonstrates how to test your Go installation on an **Azure Ubuntu Pro 24.04 LTS Arm64** VM by creating and running a simple Go web server that serves a styled HTML page.

 **1. Create Project Directory**